Is Muscle Confusion a Shortcut to Fitness?

 Though working out daily is great, doing the same workouts over and over might not be, which is why you might want to try a muscle confusion workout.

 Just like anything else, practice makes perfect—and working out is no exception.
 If you’re a veteran jogger, you can probably think back to the days when you could hardly run a mile without stopping.
 Now, you scoff at the idea.
-Or if you’re a regular gym buff, you can probably remember when you used to lift 25 lb. weights.
-Today, you’re topping 50.
+Or if you’re a regular gym buff, you can probably remember when you struggle to heft 25 pounds—and now, you’re topping 50.

-And now that you’ve hit those fitness goals, you may notice your body no longer responds to changes in the same ways that it used to; you’re not seeing the same gains.
+But once you hit your fitness goals, you may notice your body no longer responds to challenges in the same ways that it used to; you’re not seeing the same gains.
 You’ve hit an exercise plateau.
 What happened?
 Has your body “gotten used to” all the hard work you’ve been putting in?
 One theory is that if you don’t mix up your workouts, your body adjusts.
 The proposed solution?
 A type of training called “muscle confusion.”

 You may have heard the phrase in your gym.
 After all, muscle confusion is the main principle behind popular exercise programs like P90X and Insanity.
 The idea is that if you want to continue to see gains then you need to “confuse” your muscles with different movements and workout styles.

 Sounds good, but is it true?
 The short answer: Maybe.

 “A muscle cannot get confused, it has no internal neurology,” says Helen Kollias, PhD, exercise physiologist, kinesiologist, certified personal trainer, and Director of Science for Precision Nutrition.
 “This is an advertising idea, not a concept that exists in exercise physiology.”